🚞 Heljan OO Class 104 DMUs Now Up to 37% Off

-The new HELJAN OO gauge Class 104 will feature a low profile mechanism powering one car per set, switchable interior and exterior lighting features, a 21-pin DCC decoder interface and provision for DCC sound.
+The models feature a low profile mechanism powering one car per set, switchable interior and exterior lighting features, a 21-pin DCC decoder interface and provision for DCC sound.
 Options for factory-fitted DCC sound on all models are being investigated and will be announced separately.
 External features will include authentic detail variations appropriate to period and livery, a highly-detailed interior and underframe, separate handrails and sprung buffers.

-The '104s' are among the most complex models we've ever developed, with a huge range of detail variations to cab ends, roofs, interiors, body details and more.
+The '104s' are among the most complex models Heljan have ever developed, with a huge range of detail variations to cab ends, roofs, interiors, body details and more.

 Product Features